 Note: When I first started running in Boise, Idaho, back in the early '70s, there weren't any (?) public organized races around-except for the Boston Marathon.
 In fact, I believe I was one of the few people in Boise running the streets and the tracks during this time period.

 I arrived at the race location at about the time it was about to begin.
-I jumped into the crowd and before I knew it I was running and trying to get myself to a comfortable pace.
+I jumped into the crowd and before I knew it I was running and trying to get myself into a comfortable pace.
 I had established running 5-minute miles during the weeks before the race so I felt I could post a respectable time.
 I came in 20th place (I believe) in a race with over 1200 runners.
 My race time was 27.03 (I believe) which was OK.
 I felt I could have lowered my finished time had I been at the front of the pack where most of the fastest runners started from.
 This was my first race after being a distance runner for many years.

 My first goal for 2011: To become healthy and injury free.
 I hurt my left achilles tendon back in November of 2010 and then injured my left leg calf.
 I have had a difficult time with these two injuries.
 Note: Until I turned 55, I didn't have that many injuries attributed to my running.
 But it seemed after I turned 55 I started to incur injuries such as pulled calf and hamstring muscles.